polystat/polystat-cli/README.md

 * `--to console` specifies whether the output should be written to console.
 The specification doesn't prevent the user from specifying multiple instances of this option.
 In this case, the output will be written to console as if just one instance of `--to console` was present.
 If it's not present the output is not written to console.

 ## `polystat list`
+* If no options are provided, prints the specifiers for all the available analyzer rules.
-* If `--config` or `-c` is specified, prints to console the description of all the possible configuration keys for the HOCON config file.
-If not, prints the specifiers for all the available analyzer rules.
+* If `--config` or `-c` is specified, prints to console the descriptions of all the possible configuration keys for the HOCON config file.

 ## Other Options
-* `--version` prints the version of the CLI tool, maybe with some additional information.
+* `--version` prints the version of `polystat-cli`, maybe with some additional information.
-* `--help` displays some informative help message for commands.
+* `--help` displays some informative help messages for commands.
 * `--config <path>` allows to configure Polystat from the specified HOCON config file.
 If not specified, reads configs from the file `.polystat.conf` in the current working directory.

 # Configuration File